01001011

 Modality: Online

-This seminar assists participants during the planning and writing of their thesis or conference papers.
-It offers hands-on sessions to address various aspects of academic publishing, and provides training in three core subject areas: (i) scientific writing, (ii) peer review processes, and (iii) research methodology.
+This seminar supports participants in planning and writing their thesis or conference papers.
+It offers hands-on sessions that address various aspects of academic research and publishing, with training in three core areas:

-• Experimental Design: Including randomized controlled trials and quasi-experimental approaches.
+• Experimental Design: Randomized controlled trials and quasi-experimental approaches.

 • Survey Design: Development of effective survey items and questionnaires.

-• Quality Criteria: Concepts and techniques for evaluating research instruments.
+• Quality Criteria: Concepts and techniques for evaluating research instruments (e.g., objectivity, reliability, validity).

-• UX Research: Methods for assessing user experiences, and interactions with digital systems.
+• UX Research: Methods for assessing user experience and interaction with digital systems.

 • Data Analysis: Core statistical concepts and techniques.

-• Informed Consent and Ethics Review: Templates for drafting informed consent forms and guidance for submitting applications to ethics review boards.
+• Informed Consent and Ethics Review: Templates for drafting consent forms and guidance on submitting applications to ethics boards.

 Instructors: Julia von Thienen & Steven Ney